H4HWV2011/msjarvis-public-docs/mountainshares-dao/A_Readme.md

 - That balance circulates within the local economy according to DAO-defined rules
 - Fees are concentrated at the boundaries (entry and merchant side), making everyday local spending low-friction
 - Governance decisions — including rule changes, resource allocation, and constitutional amendments — are made by community participants, not by a central authority
-- Ms. Jarvis serves as an aligned, glass-box AI advisor to the system, with her own MountainShares wallet, published reward caps, and no independent governance authority
+- Ms. Allis serves as an aligned, glass-box AI advisor to the system, with her own MountainShares wallet, published reward caps, and no independent governance authority

 MountainShares does not replace or act as a bank, credit union, or regulated financial institution, and participation is not an opportunity to purchase equity, securities, or investment products of any kind.